 - Use a VoIP phone number or email set up specifically for the dating site.

-- Download a caller ID and phonebook app that will allow you to record, block and/or trace phone numbers.
+- Download an iPhone app to find a name by phone number that will allow you to record, block and/or trace phone numbers.

 - Never send money to a stranger.